FRC4561TerrorBytes/TB2022/README.md

 * Odometry for accurate positioning during autonomous

 ### [Intake Subsystem](src/main/java/frc/robot/subsystems/IntakeSubsystem.java)
 The intake subsystem controls the cargo collection system of the robot.
-It uses 2 Falcon 500 motors to power the motion of the arms.
+It uses 1 Falcon 500 motor to power the motion of the arm, and 1 NEO 550 for the intake roller.
 The intake system uses a four bar linkage to extend arms and pull in cargo.
 We also used PID to correct the arm position, motion profiles to control motor acceleration during PID correction.
 When intake is called the arm is brought down, ensuring the ball collection is on the ground.
 We used the Falcon 500 motors for their power and for their built in enoders, allowing for PID and motion profiling.

 Key points:
 * Four bar linkage intake mechanism
-* Powered by 2 Falcon 500 brushless motors
+* Powered by 1 Falcon 500 and 1 NEO 550
 * Motion Profiling for smooth arm operation

 ### [Shooter Subsystem](src\main\java\frc\robot\subsystems\ShooterSubsystem.java)